Comparisons12 min read

 Look, this one isn't as close as it might appear from the outside.

 Bluehost wins on beginner experience, WordPress-specific depth, and customer support accessibility.
-If you're launching your first blog or small business website and you've never touched cPanel in your life, Bluehost's guided experience will save you hours of real frustration.
+If you're launching your first blog or small business website and you've never touched cPanel before, Bluehost's guided experience will save you hours of real frustration.
 The phone support alone is worth something tangible if you're running a business that can't afford downtime confusion.

-My hot take: Most people recommending Bluehost are doing so because of the higher affiliate commissions, not because it's the objectively better product for most users.
-The renewal pricing is a serious long-term penalty that too many reviews either bury in a footnote or skip entirely.
+Here's my hot take: Most people recommending Bluehost are doing so because of higher affiliate commissions, not because it's objectively the better product for most users.
+The renewal pricing is a serious long-term penalty that too many reviews either bury or skip entirely.
 You deserve to know that upfront.

 • Best for beginners and WordPress: Try Bluehost